Treydor/treydor.github.io/README.md

 My personal website

 ### To do
-* Create individual page for each work item that highlights some of my contributions to each.
+* Create individual page for each work item that highlights my contributions.

 ### Viewing the project